 Somalisa Acacia has just four tented rooms, two of them designed for families:

 - The two standard doubles are identical to those at Somalisa Camp, their solid wooden frames supporting the walls and roof of stretched sail canvas.
 Floor-to-ceiling gauze sliding doors make the most of the views, while letting in a cooling breeze and keeping insects out.
-Inside, the rooms – with a queen-size bed or twins – are well appointed, with a cast-iron safe and traditional-style wood burner for colder nights adding an old-world character to an otherwise modern design.
+Inside, the rooms – with a king-size bed or twins – are well appointed, with a cast-iron safe and traditional-style wood burner for colder nights adding an old-world character to an otherwise modern design.
 The en-suite bathrooms are equally well thought out, with twin basins, a large copper bath, separate shower and toilet, and an additional outdoor shower.